pynbody/pynbody/docs/index.rst

 Welcome to the documentation for `pynbody
 <http://pynbody.github.io>`_ -- an analysis package for
 astrophysical N-body and Smooth Particle Hydrodynamics simulations, supporting Python 3.5+.
-Old versions are available (versions prior to 1.0) that support Python 2.5+.
+(Old versions are available, prior to 1.0, that support Python 2.5+).

 We recommend you get started by reading about :ref:`pynbody-installation` and trying the :ref:`tutorials`.
 We are